joern-daudert/aam-bootcamp/destinations/ex3.md

 ![Destionations](./images/url_selection.png)

 Now we need to fill in the destination URL.
 This will be typically an URL hat contains a pixel.
-As an example we will use my RLSA List:
+As an example we will use my Adwords RLSA List.

 **URL**: http://www.google.de/pagead/1p-conversion/2594866157?ocid=105207893&userListId=736042993&__c=2594866157

 **Secure URL**: https://www.google.de/pagead/1p-conversion/2594866157?ocid=105207893&userListId=736042993&__c=2594866157

+!!!
+Make sure that you click on the **Start Date** and select the date today !!!

 ![Destionations](./images/urls.png)